 Step-4: You can check the above procedure by moving a few files in the Recycle Bin and then launching the script.
 If the available files get deleted, it means the entire procedure is working properly.

-Now there’s the need to set up this script to Empty Recycle Bin Automatically when Shutting Down Windows 10.
+Now there’s the need to set up this script to Empty Recycle Bin Automatically when Shutting Down Windows 11 or 10.

 - Press Win+R hotkey to launch the Run dialog box.